janpetzold/az305-learning/README.md

 Azure File Sync can replicate between online and offline file shares, also enables tiering (e.g. if capacity is 80% certain rules can be applied) and local caching of Azure Files on-premise.
 Azure File Sync enables you to centralize your organization's file shares in Azure Files, while keeping the flexibility, performance, and compatibility of an on-premises file server.
 You can also use Azure File Sync to cache Azure file shares on Windows Server computers for fast access close to where the data is accessed.
 You can use any protocol that's available on Windows Server to access your data locally, including SMB, NFS, and FTPS.

 Azure Files enables selecting between HDD and SSD storage.
-For storage tiers:
+Four storage tiers:

 - **Premium**: File shares are backed by solid-state drives (SSDs) and provide consistent high performance and low latency.
 Used for the most intensive IO workloads.
 Suitable workloads include databases, web site hosting, and development environments.
 Can be used with both Server Message Block (SMB) and Network File System (NFS) protocols.
 - **Transaction optimized**: Used for transaction heavy workloads that don't need the latency offered by premium file shares.
 File shares are offered on the standard storage hardware backed by hard disk drives (HDDs).